aasimsani/artificial_manga_panel_dataset/README.md

 If you'd like to change the way the creator works, make your own files or contribute to the project pleae follow these instructions

 1. ```pip3 install -r requirements.txt``
+2. Libraqm is required for rendering CJK text properly.
+Follow instructions (here)[https://github.com/HOST-Oman/libraqm]
-2. You can get the base materials for the dataset by running:
+3. You can get the base materials for the dataset by running:
   ```
   export GOOGLE_APPLICATION_CREDENTIALS=config/ampd_key.json
   dvc pull
   ```
-3. In case you want to modify individual scripts for scraping or cleaning this downloaded data you can find them in ```main.py```
+4. In case you want to modify individual scripts for scraping or cleaning this downloaded data you can find them in ```main.py```
-4. Now you can run ```python3 main.py --generate_pages N``` to make pages
+5. Now you can run ```python3 main.py --generate_pages N``` to make pages
-5. You can modify ```preprocessing/config_file.py``` to change how the generator works
+6. You can modify ```preprocessing/config_file.py``` to change how the generator works

 ## Current progress: